LXH-97/Web_Scraping_in_python/README.md

 # Web_Scraping_in_python
-Some examples writing from the book“Web Scraping with Python" Anothers is my consequences on styding by the book.
+Some examples writing from the book“Web Scraping with Python" Anothers is my consequences on the book.

 Hello, World！
 And, Good jobs?